group6tech/diva-docs/app/v4/editor/pin-favourite.md

 1. Find the favourite you want to pin in the favourites list.

-1. As you hover your cursor over the favourite you want to select, the <i class="fal fa-thumbtack"></i> button will appear.
+1. As you hover your cursor over the favourite you want to pin, the <i class="fal fa-thumbtack"></i> button will appear.

 1. Click the relevant favourite's <i class="fal fa-thumbtack"></i> button.
-Once pinned the icon will become solid <i class="fas fa-thumbtack"></i>.
+Once pinned the icon will become a solid <i class="fas fa-thumbtack"></i>, and move to the top of the list.

 <p class="tip tip--result">
   <strong>Result</strong>: